isaaclepes/pypboy/README.md

 * Pypboy will now load the cached map on starting

 ## Autors
+* Fixes and Updates by kingpinzs

+* Fixes and Updates by amolloy

 * Fixes and Updates by Goldstein

 * Updates by Sabas of The Inventor's House Hackerspace